hectortosa/rafflr/README.md

 [![Heroku](http://heroku-badge.herokuapp.com/?app=react-raffle&style=flat&svg=1)](https://react-raffle.herokuapp.com/)

-This simple application was made to learn [React](https://github.com/facebook/react).
-It is a serverless app so the raffle logic part is performed in a [Auth0 WebTask](https://webtask.io/).
+This simple application was made to learn [React][reactjs].
+It is a serverless app so the raffle logic part is performed in a [Auth0 Webtasks][webtasks] made with [Serverless Framework][serverless], but any other [Serverless Infrastructure Provider](https://serverless.com/framework/docs/providers/) can be used, like [Google Cloud Functions][gcfunctions].
+The serverless code for Webtasks and Google Cloud Functions and the Serverless configuration file (serverless.yml) are included under `serverless` folder.

 It is so simple to use: